intelagense/100Devs-Discord-Help/README.md

 ## What is the purpose

-Primarily created to collaborate on and edit markdown for code snippets in pinned messages.
+Primarily created to collaborate on markdown examples for code snippets in pinned messages.

 Normally in markdown you can demonstrate how to create code blocks by nesting a triple-backticked code block within a quadruple-backbacked code block like this: